Deciding Where to go in Tasmania

 - Cascade Brewery – the oldest operating brewery in Australia offers daily tours and tastings

-- Cascade Female Factory – an excellent living history performance
+- Cascades Female Factory – an excellent living history performance

-- Salamanca Market – held on the waterfront, one of the highlights of the week
+- Salamanca Market – held on Saturdays on the waterfront, the highlight of the week.

-- Mona (Museum of Old and New Art) – innovative collection and lovely location
+- Mona (Museum of Old and New Art) – innovative collection in a picturesque location

 Local tip: Try to plan your itinerary so you are in Hobart on a Saturday to check out the weekly Salamanca Market.

-The South – Huon Valley & Bruny Island
+Huon Valley & Bruny Island (aka the South)

 The south of Tasmania offers fantastic food experiences, deserted beaches and the Huon Valley’s cider country.